-You have found the Shafer Lab based out of the Forensic Science and Environmental Life Sciences programs at Trent University.
+You have found the Aaron Shafer’s research group based out of the Forensic Science and Environmental Life Sciences programs at Trent University.
 We use genomic tools to study organisms in their natural environment.
 Our aim is to learn about population processes and histories in hopes of informing conservation and management initiatives.
 I am currently recruiting two graduate students so I invite interested students to Join The Lab.

 My research is directed at species in their natural environments.
 Mammals - ranging from small to large - have been the focal group, but that is ever evolving.
 Projects typically rely on partnerships with various agencies.